Quality of Life Consultation

 Not unless we genuinely believe it's the kindest option.
 We'll share our clinical view honestly, but the decision is always yours.
 There's no pressure in either direction.

-If after the consultation your family decides it's time, Dr. Jina can proceed with euthanasia at the same visit — no need to book a second appointment.
+If after the consultation your family decides it's time, our vet can proceed with euthanasia at the same visit.
+There is no need to book a second appointment.

 A Quality of Life consultation is a one-off assessment to help you decide what comes next.
 Palliative care is ongoing support for pets who aren't at the end but need help staying comfortable.